New Jersey Prostitution Charges Attorney

 Promoting Prostitution: Under NJ law, promoting prostitution includes owning, managing or otherwise keeping a house where prostitution occurs; encouraging or otherwise purposely causing another to become or remain a prostitute; transporting a person into or within the state with the purpose of engaging in prostitution; and knowingly leasing or otherwise permitting a place to be regularly used for prostitution or promotion of prostitution, or failure to make reasonable effort to deter such use by ejecting the tenant or notifying law enforcement authorities.

 If a person other than the prostitute or the prostitute’s dependent child is supported by money earned from prostitution, then that person can be charged with promoting prostitution.
 Examples of those who could be convicted of promoting prostitution include an individual who takes a portion of the prostitute’s earnings; a hotel employee who arranges for a prostitute to visit a guest; or a landlord who rents a trailer or other residence to someone knowing that the tenant will engage in prostitution there.

-Contact a Atlantic City Criminal Lawyer Who Will Aggressively Defend You Against Prostitution or Solicitation Charges in New Jersey
+Contact an Experienced Criminal Lawyer Who Will Aggressively Defend You Against Prostitution or Solicitation Charges in New Jersey

 A charge of prostitution in New Jersey can be a difficult and humiliating experience.
 When facing charges of prostitution or solicitation, you need a Camden County criminal lawyer with the experience and skills necessary to minimize the impact of sex crime charges.
 Cherry Hill criminal defense attorney Jill R. Cohen has helped countless individuals overcome prostitution charges and secure their right to privacy during legal proceedings in Camden, Gloucester Township, Winslow, West Deptford, and Atlantic City, NJ.